Thinkful-Ed/starter-css-frameworks-assignment/readme.md

 - It should have a similar layout and color scheme to the example below.
 - It should be responsive, as show below.

 Your website does _not_ need to have the exact same content.
-You will be graded based off of your ability to recreate the layout, not the exact text.
+You will be graded based off of your ability to recreate the layout, not your ability to use the exact text and images seen here.
-If you would like to use **bear** content - here is a reference [link](https://www.nationalgeographic.com/animals/mammals/group/bears-grizzly-polar-panda/) .
-(Source: National Geographic.
-(2019, July 26).
-Bears)

 ### Desktop view